 Due to childhood immunization practices the number of reported cases of Hepatitis A has dropped from 32,000 in 1990 to 7,700 in 2003.
-Childhood vaccination and vaccination of higher risk groups including close personal contacts with an infected person, bisexuals, gay males, travelers outside the USA and IV drug abusers could markedly reduce the remaining 7,700 cases in the United States.
+Childhood vaccination and vaccination of higher risk groups including close personal contacts with an infected person, bisexuals, gay males, travelers outside the USA and intravenous substance abusers could markedly reduce the remaining 7,700 cases in the United States.

 The main signs and symptoms of Hepatitis A are abrupt onset of fever, malaise, decreased appetite, nausea, vomiting, abdominal pain and headache.
 Occasionally individuals manifest muscle aches, diarrhea, joint aches, cough, hives or intense itching.
 Physical signs include a tender swollen liver, a tender swollen spleen, tender swollen lymph nodes and jaundice.
 About 10 – 20% of Hepatitis A infections will develop a prolonged relapsing course that may last several months.
 Approximately 1% of adults with the infection will develop fulminant liver failure.
 The overall fatality rate is low but does approach 2% in adults over the age of 40.